scala/scala/spec/10-xml-expressions-and-patterns.md

 The following productions describe Scala's extensible markup language, designed as close as possible to the W3C extensible markup language standard.
 Only the productions for attribute values and character data are changed.
-Scala does not support declarations, CDATA sections or processing instructions.
+Scala does not support declarations.
 Entity references are not resolved at runtime.

 ```ebnf
 Element       ::=    EmptyElemTag